-How Much Does The Sharks Get Paid?
+How Much Do The Sharks Get Paid?

 This is a very good question that seemingly would become more lucrative for all the Sharks as each successful season.
 No doubt after each season the Sharks are more than eager to re-negotiate their contracts.
 If memory serves me correctly, it was Mark Cuban who said the Sharks make around $25,000.00 per episode a few years ago.
 I would imagine there's more than a few perks going along with a paycheck, but even then, are the Sharks "really" making money directly from the Show, or does it cost them?

 The answer to this question can only be answered by the Sharks themselves that Daymond John replies in this video below.
-Obviously Daymond was talking about when the Shark Tank was an unproven business model when making a financial decision to appear on the show.
-Why would he turn down multiple TV appearance's being profitable upfront for a chance to appear on a show that would cost him a minimum seven figures the very first year?
+Obviously, Daymond was talking about when the Shark Tank was an unproven business model when making a financial decision to appear on the show.
+Why would he turn down multiple TV appearances's being profitable upfront for a chance to appear on a show that would cost him a minimum seven figures the very first year?

 In the short term it didn't seem like a wise business decision getting involved with a Reality TV Show that wouldn't even cover his expenses, so Daymond first turned this opportunity down.
 Fortunately, Mark Burnett (the producer of the Shark Tank) was persistent and convinced Daymond John this would be a fantastic long-term Brand Building Investment.